IP Camera

 Connect - Click to connect to the selected Camera Address

-Detected - Click this refresh button to trigger autodetection of IP cameras connected on your network.
+Detected - Displays autodetection IP cameras connected on your network.

 ONVIF Camera Discovery